rsasson/frontend-nanodegree-neighborhood-map/README.md

 # Food Searcher (Neighborhood Map Project)

 This app allows the user to search for tasty food in the neighborhood based on Yelp API data.
-Enter a dish or cuisine you are looking for in the search bar and you will see a list of restaurants that match the query with corresponding points on the map.
+Enter a search term in the search bar and it will automatically filter the given list by string matching.

 ## Usage